-How are discussion papers and interactive comments archived in BGD, and are the interactive comments citable?
+How are preprints and interactive comments archived, and are the interactive comments citable?

-Discussion papers are archived in the regular volume of BGD and receive a DOI.
-The short comments, referee comments, editor comments, and author comments published in the interactive discussion of the papers are archived in a supplement with pagination, which allows citation of every individual interactive comment but avoids their indexing in scientific publication databases.
+All preprints are archived in EGUsphere, EGU's preprint repository.
+Preprints therefore receive a DOI EGUSPHERE-YEAR-NUMBER.
+The community comments, referee comments, editor comments, and author comments posted in the interactive discussion also receive their own DOI, which allows citation of every individual interactive comment.

-Discussion papers published in BGD remain permanently archived, citable, and publicly accessible.
-Normally, they cannot be withdrawn after publication.
+All EGUsphere preprints remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
 This approach has been chosen for a number of practical and conceptual reasons, and it has proven to be beneficial for scientific communication and quality assurance as explained above.
-For further information, please see the EGU Position Statement on the Status of Discussion Papers Published in EGU Interactive Open Access Journals.

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.